Android 12: Everything we know so far about Google’s next big update, with changes from Beta 5!

 Android’s Runtime Resource Overlay (RRO) Improvements

-We are seeing mentions of a “letterbox” feature that Google is experimenting with.
-These “letterboxes” seem to be a new way to put apps into a frame/window, and they will have adjustable rounded corners and configurable background color.
-We are not entirely sure what this will be used for, though.
+We are seeing mentions of a “letterbox” feature Google is experimenting with.
+These “letterboxes” seem to be a new way to put apps into a frame/window, and they’ll have adjustable rounded corners and configurable background colors.
+We’re not entirely sure what this will be used for though.

 Restricted Networking Mode